 He laughed.
 "I'm only the coroner – how would I know?"

 "Compared to now?
 Absolutely."
 He straightened up and leaned forward.
 "As far as I can tell, he was healthy.
 I believe the sheriff is considering this to be either suicide or an accident, probably the former, so I don't imagine there will be an autopsy."
 He shrugged.
 "At least not unless a family member should come forward and request one."

 He shrugged again and got to his feet.
 "I don't have a problem with it."

 Dr. Wright presented the corpse to me as if waiting for me to react badly.
-Doctors sometimes think they're the only people who have ever seen dead bodies.
+Doctors sometimes think they're the only people who ever see dead bodies.

 I pulled down the sheet and looked, less because I had any idea what I was looking for and more to be able to answer questions later.

 "Tattoos."
 I observed after a few moments.
 "Is that a caduceus?"

 He shrugged.
 "I don't know.
 I don't think so – it's upside down if it is."